Waikato/weka-wiki/docs/packages/manager.md

 weka.core.wekaPackageRepositoryURL=http://some.mirror.somewhere
 ```

 This can either be set when starting Weka from the command line with the `-D` flag, or it can be placed into a file called “PackageRepository.props” in `$WEKA_HOME/props`.
 The default value of `WEKA_HOME` is `user.home/wekafiles`, where `user.home` is the user’s home directory.
-More information on how and where Weka stores configuration information is given in the [[How are packages structured for the package management system?|how are package structured for the package management system?]] article.
+More information on how and where Weka stores configuration information is given in the [Package Structure](structure.md) article.

 # Package manager property file